Doncic, Mavs avoid sweep with 119-109 win over Warriors – KION546

 AP Sports Writer

+“Just got to finish the game.
+A win is a win,” said Doncic, who was 10-of-26 shooting with only three made 3s but got plenty of help from his supporting cast.

-It was the 10th double-double in his 14 games this postseason for Doncic, who also had nine assists and got some help from his supporting cast to extend this series.
-He had 40 points in Game 3, when Reggie Bullock shot 0 for 10 shooting with seven misses from 3-point range.
+It was the 10th double-double in his 14 games this postseason for Doncic, who also had nine assists.
+When he had 40 points in Game 3, Reggie Bullock shot 0 for 10 with seven misses from 3-point range.

 The loss snapped the Warriors’ nine-game winning streak in Western Conference finals games, though they are still firmly in control of this series headed back to California for Game 5 on Thursday night.

+“It was almost like an ego win (for Dallas).
+You come out and really have nothing to lose.
+So that confidence started early,” Stephen Curry said.
+“And we really didn’t do nothing to slow it down, and then that’s when the avalanche starts.
+You tip your hat to them.”

-Stephen Curry had 20 points and returned to the game with 3:22 left — his first appearance in the fourth quarter — after the Warriors had cut a 29-point deficit to 110-102.
-But they never got closer even with Curry and other starters returning to the floor.
+Curry had 20 points and returned to the game with 3:22 left — his first appearance in the fourth quarter — after the Warriors had cut a 29-point deficit to 110-102.
+But they never got closer even after Curry and other starters returned to the floor.

+“Just made the decision to see if we could pull off a miracle, but it wasn’t meant to be,” coach Steve Kerr said.
+“Dallas was great tonight.
+They deserved to win.
+This is the conference finals.
+This is how it’s supposed to be.”

-Doncic then drove for a dunk and Bullock made his sixth 3-pointer.
+Doncic then drove for a dunk and Bullock had his sixth 3-pointer, among the 20 long-range makes for the Mavericks, who have now have 11 games this postseason with at least 15 3s.

 No NBA team has ever come back from a 3-0 deficit to win a series.
 Only three of the 146 teams to fall in that deep hole have even been able to force a seventh game.

-Jonathan Kuminga had 17 points and Andrew Wiggins 13 points for the Warriors, who had seven players score in double figures.
+The Mavericks have been swept in a best-of-seven only once in their 34 such series.
+That was against Oklahoma City in the first round of the 2012 playoffs, after Dallas won its only NBA title the previous season.

-There was even a 16-minute rain delay, when the start of the second half was held up because of rain leaking through the roof at American Airlines Center.
+Rain leaking through the roof at American Airlines Center caused the delay after halftime.
 There was heavy rain outside, and there were at least two leaks.
 One was dropping water near the Golden State bench, and at the other end of the court water appeared to be falling in the stands.

-A 3-pointer by Doncic put the Mavs up 81-56 with 6:57 left in the third quarter, their largest lead to that point.

-Draymond Green was fouled on the ensuing Golden State possession, and his first free throw attempt stopped on the wide back side of the rim.
-After Doncic and Green stood in the lane together laughing about that, before the ball was eventually knocked down, Green then missed the second attempt as well, though that one just didn’t go through the rim and was rebounded by Doncic.
+It was the second such delay this season in the 21-year-old building.
+The start of a March 21 game against Minnesota was delayed 15 minutes because of water dripping near the visitors bench.

 Dallas went ahead to stay with a 25-6 run over a nearly 7-minute span of the second quarter during which the Warriors missed nine of 10 shots and had two turnovers.